GeekVisit/uproot/README.md

 # Exporting amd Importing Static Leases

-To use uprt, you'll need to export and import static leases to your router.
+To use Uproot, you'll need to export and import static leases to the respective routers.

-Below are the export/import steps for each router/firewall type that is supported by uproot.
+Below are the export/import steps for each router/firewall type that is supported by Uproot.

 ## DD-WRT